 - 8 cups water or chicken or vegetable stock or broth

 - 2/3 cup plain Greek yogurt or sour cream

 - 1 1/2 teaspoons kosher salt

 - 1/2 teaspoon freshly ground black or white pepper

 - 1/8 teaspoon freshly grated or ground nutmeg

 - minced green onions for garnish

-- Add the cut up cauliflower, milk, and water to a stock pot or deep saucepan.
-Bring to a boil, lower the heat, and simmer, uncovered, for 10 to 15 minutes, or until the cauliflower is easily pierced with sharp knife.
+- Add the cut up fresh cauliflower, milk, and water to a stock pot or deep medium saucepan.
+Bring to a boil, lower the heat, and simmer, uncovered, for 10 to 15 minutes, or until the cauliflower is fork tender or easily pierced with sharp knife.

 - If desired, serve with minced green onions on top.

 - Serve immediately or store in an airtight container in the refrigerator for up to 4 days.
 For longer storage, divide into labeled single serving size containers and freeze for up to 3 months.